Hanbury Brown and Twiss Correlations of Cooper Pairs in Helical Liquids: Introduction

-An ideal HBT experiment requires a well-defined beam of particles and a tunable beam splitter.
-For normal electrons, an electron beam is realized by the chiral edge states of an integer quantum Hall insulator (IQHI), for which a quantum point contact (QPC) serves as a beam splitter.\cite{Buttiker92a,Henny99a} It does not work for Cooper pairs because the high magnetic field required for IQHI breaks them.
+An ideal HBT experiment requires a well-defined beam of particles and a tunable beam splitter (BS).
+For normal electrons, an electron beam is achieved on the chiral edge states of an integer quantum Hall insulator (IQHI), for which a quantum point contact (QPC) serves as a beam splitter.\cite{Buttiker92a,Henny99a} It does not work for Cooper pairs because the high magnetic field required for IQHI breaks them.

-Quantum spin Hall insulator (QSHI) is a prototype example of a wider class of exotic states of matter, topological insulators.
-Such states are characterized by bulk excitation energy gap and gapless edge modes, the latter being intimately connected to the topological nature.\cite{Kane05a,Bernevig06b} In QSHIs, the spin-orbit coupling gives the edge modes a helical feature, spin up ($\up$) electrons moving to the right and spin down ($\down$) electrons moving to the left, and the time-reversal invariance prevents back scattering of these modes even in the presence of disorder.\cite{Kane05a,Bernevig06b} The helical edge states of a QSHI are therefore a Kramers pair and can be regarded as a double copy of a chiral edge state.
-Then it is clear that a QPC serves as a beam splitter for helical edge modes.\cite{Stroem09a,Hou09a}
+Quantum spin Hall insulator (QSHI) is a prototype example of topological insulators.
+Topological insulators are characterized by bulk excitation energy gap and gapless edge modes, the latter being intimately connected to the topological nature.\cite{Kane05a,Bernevig06b} In QSHIs, the spin-orbit coupling gives the edge modes a helical feature, spin up ($\up$) electrons moving to the right and spin down ($\down$) electrons moving to the left, and the time-reversal invariance prevents back scattering even in the presence of disorder.\cite{Kane05a,Bernevig06b} The helical edge states are thus a Kramers pair and duplicate copies of a chiral edge mode.
+Then it is clear that a QPC serves as a BS for helical edge modes.\cite{Stroem09a,Hou09a}